 As was the pattern in the ministry, Paul went into the local synagogue and boldly proclaimed the gospel.
 He did this for three months before the people simply refused to believe.
 Paul dusted off his sandals and left the building (just as Jesus had told the disciples to do when He sent them out two by two)!
 He and the disciples went to a local school (the lecture hall at Tyrannus) and had daily discussions.
 God had made this possible as the school took a siesta (break during the heat of the day) that lasted two or three hours.
 It was during this time that they would gather and have daily discussions about their walk in Christ.

-This went on for two years, so that all the Jews and Greeks who lived in the province of Asia heard the word of the Lord.
-God did extraordinary miracles through Paul, so that even handkerchiefs and aprons that had touched him were taken to the sick, and their illnesses were cured and the evil spirits left them.
+This went on for two years; so that everyone, both Jews and Greeks, living in the province of Asia heard the message about the Lord.
+God did extraordinary miracles through Sha'ul.
+For instance, handkerchiefs and aprons that had touched him were brought to sick people; they would recover from their ailments; and the evil spirits would leave them.

 God did a real work here as we see that in two years time all of the province heard the Word.
 The news probably spread pretty fast when people started to be healed by simply taking a handkerchief to them.
 The handkerchief that it is talking about would have been a rag that Paul wiped the sweat off of his forehead with as he worked.
 This is the only occasion where God did this through Paul and the evil spirits fled from these sweat rags.